openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 #.
 Log in to the dashboard, choose a project, and click
    :guilabel:`Access & Security`.

 #.
-Click the :guilabel:`Keypairs` tab, which shows the key pairs that
+Click the :guilabel:`Key Pairs` tab, which shows the key pairs that
    are available for this project.

 #.
-Click :guilabel:`Create Keypair`.
+Click :guilabel:`Create Key Pair`.

 #.
-In the :guilabel:`Create Keypair` dialog box, enter a name for your
+In the :guilabel:`Create Key Pair` dialog box, enter a name for your
-   key pair, and click :guilabel:`Create Keypair`.
+   key pair, and click :guilabel:`Create Key Pair`.

 #.
 Respond to the prompt to download the key pair.